-- (a) "Answer" is the written response that a party who is sued must file with the court after being served with a citation. - (b) "Citation" is the court-issued document required to be served upon a party to inform the party that it has been sued. - (c) "Claim" is the legal theory and alleged facts that, if proven, entitle a party to relief against another party in court. - (d) "Clerk" is a person designated by the judge as a justice court clerk, or the judge if there is no clerk available. - (e) "Counterclaim" is a claim brought by a party who has been sued against the party who filed the lawsuit, for example, a defendant suing a plaintiff. - (f) "County court" is the county court, statutory county court, or district court in a particular county with jurisdiction over appeals of civil cases from justice court. - (g) "Cross-claim" is a claim brought by one party against another party on the same side of a lawsuit.
-For example, if a plaintiff sues two defendants, the defendants can seek relief against each other by means of a cross-claim. - (h) "Default judgment" is a judgment awarded to a plaintiff when the defendant fails to answer and dispute the plaintiff's claims in the lawsuit.
+- (a) "Answer" is the written response that a party who is sued must file with the court after being served with a citation. - (b) "Citation" is the court-issued document required to be served upon a party to inform the party that it has been sued. - (c) "Claim" is the legal theory and alleged facts that, if proven, entitle a party to relief against another party in court. - (d) "Clerk" is a person designated by the judge as a justice court clerk, or the judge if there is no clerk available. - (e) "Counterclaim" is a claim brought by a party who has been sued against the party who filed the lawsuit, for example, a defendant suing a plaintiff. - (f) "County court" is the county court, statutory county court, or district court in a particular county with jurisdiction over appeals of civil cases from justice court. - (g) "Court proceeding" is an appearance before the court, such as a hearing or a trial. - (h) "Cross-claim" is a claim brought by one party against another party on the same side of a lawsuit.
+For example, if a plaintiff sues two defendants, the defendants can seek relief against each other by means of a cross-claim. - (i) "Default judgment" is a judgment awarded to a plaintiff when the defendant fails to answer and dispute the plaintiff's claims in the lawsuit.